 If you are interested in studying abroad for a short period of time or a full semester, WVU Education Abroad can guide your selection and preparation for this experience.
-Students should start planning these experiences early (at least one full semester of not more).
-Students who wish to participate in a Study Abroad program must complete the Study Abroad Form.
-Students should avoid planning a study abroad trip during their final semester as it takes time to get the transcripts and this will likely delay graduation for a semester.
+Students should work with the Education Abroad office to find the program that's right for them, and then meet with their advisor and the undergraduate studies coordinator to create a plan of study.
+Students who wish to participate in a Study Abroad program must complete the Students should avoid planning a study abroad trip during their final semester as it takes time to get the transcripts and this will likely delay graduation for a semester.